LaunchCodeEducation/lchs/src/chapters/flask-intro/first-flask-app.rst

 .. admonition:: Example

-   Let's add some ``h1`` tags around the message in line 9:
+   Put some ``h1`` tags around the message in line 9:

    .. sourcecode:: python
       :lineno-start: 9

       message = "<h1>Here's a random number: {0}</h1>"

-   After saving, we should refresh the page in the browser.
+   When we save our code and refresh the page in the browser, we will see a change in the text:

    .. figure:: figures/string-with-html.png
       :alt: The message in the webpage now appears as an h1 heading.

       Nice!
 We now have an ``h1`` heading on the page.

-When the ``hello()`` function returns a string, Flask then sends that string to the browser.
+When the ``hello()`` function returns a string, Flask sends that string to the browser.
 Just like we saw with :ref:`the first HTML page <first-html-page>` we built, a browser *renders* plain text as... plain text.
 However, by adding HTML tags to the string, we can tell the browser how we want to structure the page.

 .. admonition:: Try It!